 Cancer starts when cells in the body begin to grow out of control.
-Cells in nearly any part of the body can become cancer, and can spread to other areas of the body.
-To learn more about how cancers start and spread, see What Is Cancer?
+There are many kinds of cancer.
+Cells in nearly any part of the body can become cancer.
+To learn more about cancer and how it starts and spreads, see What Is Cancer?

-Leukemia cells usually invade the blood fairly quickly.
-They can then spread to other parts of the body, including the lymph nodes, liver, spleen, central nervous system (brain and spinal cord), and testicles (in males).
-Other types of cancer also can start in these organs and then spread to the bone marrow, but these cancers are not leukemia.
+ALL starts in the bone marrow (the soft inner part of certain bones, where new blood cells are made).
+Most often, the leukemia cells invade the blood fairly quickly.
+They can also sometimes spread to other parts of the body, including the lymph nodes, liver, spleen, central nervous system (brain and spinal cord), and testicles (in males).
+Some cancers can also start in these organs and then spread to the bone marrow, but these cancers are not leukemia.

-Blood stem cells go through a series of changes to make new blood cells.
+Inside the bone marrow, blood stem cells go through a series of changes to make new blood cells.
 During this process, the cells develop into 1 of the 3 main types of blood cell components:

-Red blood cells carry oxygen from the lungs to all other tissues in the body, and take carbon dioxide back to the lungs to be removed.
+Red blood cells (RBCs) carry oxygen from the lungs to all other tissues in the body, and take carbon dioxide back to the lungs to be removed.

 Platelets are actually cell fragments made by a type of bone marrow cell called a megakaryocyte.
 Platelets are important in plugging up holes in blood vessels caused by cuts or bruises.